VeraMendes/VeraMendes.github.io/aboutme.md

 ![](/img/climb.jpg)

 **I am a citizen of the World who loves travelling and exploring other cultures and their history.**
-**Apart of Data Science, I have many hobbies including cooking, practising yoga (recently I certified as Yoga instructor), listening to music, hiking, swimming, watching TV shows and movies.**
+**Apart of Data Science, I have many hobbies including enjoying time with my baby, cooking, practising yoga (recently I certified as Yoga instructor), listening to music, hiking, swimming, watching TV shows and movies.**

 ![](/img/yoga.jpg)